-Luigi Manias, beekeeper and native of Sardenga, tells us that bees have a way of concentrating elements found in their environment.
+Luigi Manias, beekeeper and native of Sardegna, tells us that bees have a way of concentrating elements found in their environment.

 That actually explains a lot.

-It explains why corbezzolo honey is so bitter, even if the fruit is so sweet.
-It’s the bees, they concentrate the arbutin a bitter substance which is naturally found in the corbezzolo plant’s flower.
+It explains why corbezzolo honey is so bitter, even if the corbezzolo fruit is so sweet.
+It’s the bees; they concentrate the arbutin, a bitter substance which is naturally found in the corbezzolo plant’s flower.

-It explains why bees can make creepy blue honey after eating M&M’s.
+It also explains why bees can make creepy blue honey after eating M&M’s.

 And, it explains why Luigi Manias says that he will never eat USA made honey.
 Whoa.
 Hold up.
 There is a lot of good honey in the USA!
 No?

-Luigi says that while there is lots of well-intentioned honey in the USA, the research he trusts shows that every honey in the USA has traces of Glyphosate (aka RoundUp, aka Monsanto).
+Luigi says that while there is lots of well-intentioned honey in the USA, the research he trusts shows that every honey in the USA (even “organic” honey) has traces of glyphosate (aka RoundUp, aka Monsanto).
 In fact, bees are able to concentrate pesticides and other toxic elements which can then live in their wax for decades.

 All of this biodiversity and goodness is concentrated into Luigi’s honey by his magnificent bees.
 It is a privilege to eat this honey everyday for breakfast, in yogurt or on toast.
-We prefer asphodel.
+For breakfast, we prefer asphodel!